 If you create auction content on our site (i.e. auction pages and auction items), you will typically create introductory content on the auction page describing the purpose of the auction, the auction terms and conditions and other related information.
+You may optionally display the contact details of the person responsible for handling enquiries from other users.
 Each auction item will typically include a description of the item, which may be written by you or copied from another source.
 The auction page and individual items will typically include several images uploaded by you.
 Subject to our User Agreement, you may include whatever information and images you choose, and this may include any type of personal data.
 This information is collected via forms in the auction administration section of our site.

 If you create auction content, we ask you to identify the legal entity on whose behalf the auction is being conducted, and you may provide additional contact details including a name and email address.

 If you contact us by email or using a contact form, we will automatically collect your name, email address and IP address.
 You may choose to provide us with additional personal data in the content of your message.

 If you contact us by other means, e.g. through social media or other online support channels, or by telephone or other offline channels, you may provide us with personal data in the content of your communications.

 How and why we use your personal data